MLB umpire Eric Cooper dies at 52; did playoffs 2 weeks ago

 His most recent assignment came in the playoffs this month when he worked the New York Yankees’ sweep of Minnesota in the ALDS.
 He was at second base on Oct.
 7 for the clinching Game 3 at Target Field.

-Cooper worked the 2014 World Series between the Kansas City Royals and New York Mets.
+Cooper worked the 2014 World Series between the Kansas City Royals and San Francisco Giants.
 He drew that post helped by his success rate on replay challenges — MLB took those numbers into account in picking the crew, and Cooper had only three calls reversed all season.

 Cooper umpired in 10 division series, four League Championship Series and the 2005 All-Star Game, along with two World Baseball Classics.